-The Township Public Health Department is headed by the Township Public Health Officer (TPHO).
-There are two medical officers (one for disease control and one for public health) and one administrative officer under the TPHO.
-Generally, each TPHO is responsible for four to five rural health centers (RHCs), a station hospital, and four to five sub-RHCs (each managed by a midwife with a public health supervisor).
+The Township Public Health Department is headed by the Township Public Health Officer.
+Under this Officer, there are two medical officers (one for disease control and one for public health) and one administrative officer.
+Generally, each Officer is responsible for four to five rural health centers, a station hospital, and four to five sub-rural health centers (each managed by a midwife with a public health supervisor).
 Microscopy services are available at township hospitals, some station hospitals, and some NGO-run clinics.
 Microscopists are multi-skilled rather than malaria specific.

-During the last two decades about 40,000 community health workers (CHWs) have been trained, and it is estimated that 50 percent of these are still active.
+During the last two decades, about 40,000 community health workers (CHWs) have been trained, and it is estimated that 50 percent of these are still active.
 They are volunteers who are neither employed by the government nor paid any salary, which accounts for their relatively high attrition rate.
 The CHWs are trained to provide health education, treat minor illnesses, and assist in the control of infectious diseases.
-Amongst the voluntary workers are auxiliary midwives who are trained for deliveries at home.
+Amongst these voluntary workers are auxiliary midwives who are trained for deliveries at home.

 Another group of volunteers, the Integrated Community Malaria Volunteers (ICMVs), are the mainstay of malaria control activities at the village level.
 ICMVs are provided three to five days of training on malaria diagnosis, treatment, prevention, and surveillance.
-They provide malaria diagnosis and treatment at the community level using rapid diagnostic tests (RDTs) and Artemisinin-based combination therapy (ACT)/chloroquine (CQ).
-Some are also engaged in preventive work, such as insecticide-treated mosquito net (ITN) distribution and health education depending on the organization (NGOs, international NGOs) that supports and supervises them.
+They provide malaria diagnosis and treatment at the community level using rapid diagnostic tests and artemisinin-based combination therapy / chloroquine.
+Some are also engaged in preventive work, such as insecticide-treated mosquito net (ITN) distribution and health education depending on the organization (non-governmental organizations, international non-governmental organizations) that supports and supervises them.
 The quality of supervision provided for ICMVs varies considerably from one agency to another.
 The MOH plan was to transition these ICMVs into fully qualified CHWs.